Forum 2:19 – embracing diversity

-On Saturday 16th June the Diocese of Rochester will hold a conference on modern day slavery.
-With more than 40 million people estimated to be victims worldwide, they explain what role the church must play.
+With more than 40 million people estimated to be victims worldwide, the Diocese of Rochester will explain what role the church must play.

 It's landed!
 A band new campaign which focuses on practical approaches to living out the Bible.